Saudi state television reported on Friday that King Abdullah has died and was succeeded by his brother, Salman.

-The royal succession comes at a time of upheaval.
-Saudi Arabia, the world’s pivotal oil producer, is seen as the driving force behind keeping petroleum prices down.
-This puts pressure on its nemesis, Iran, as well as Russia, currently locked in a standoff with the West over its meddling in Ukraine.
-Both nations are heavily dependent on oil exports.
+Saudi Arabia, the world’s pivotal oil producer, is seen as the driving force behind keeping the fuel’s prices down.
+This puts pressure on its nemesis, Iran, as well as Russia, which is locked in a standoff with the West over its meddling in Ukraine.
+Both countries are heavily dependent on oil exports.

 Abdullah’s successor, thought to be nearly eighty years old, was named crown prince in 2012 when the previous heir presumptive, Nayef, died.

 He had run the country as de facto regent for a decade before that after his predecessor, King Fahd, suffered a debilitating stroke.

-All Saudi kings so far have been sons of Ibn Saudi, the founder of modern Saudi Arabia who died in 1953.
-Few from the second generation of princes have been elevated to top positions in the government.
+All Saudi kings so far have been sons of Ibn Saudi, the founder of modern Saudi Arabia, who died in 1953.
+Few second-generation princes have been elevated to top positions in the government.

-Abdullah was seen as a reformer when he formally ascended the throne.
-Since he did, tens of thousands of young Saudis have been allowed to study at Western universities.
+Abdullah was considered a reformer.
+Since he came to power, tens of thousands of young Saudis have been allowed to study at Western universities.
 One in five members of the kingdom’s advisory parliament are now women.

 Salman faces more daunting challenges.